Happy Halloween: A Spooky Look at Bats and Housing Development

 Q: How do you handle crawling around deserted buildings full of critters and their droppings in the middle of the night?

 A: I did the survey during the daytime so that I would see roosting bats if they were using the attic.
-I wore a Tyvek suit and a face mask due to all the rodent scat in the.
-Attic.
-It was pretty gross and the suit and mask were pretty hot, so I made sure to do it first thing in the morning before the attic had a chance to warm up.
+I wore a Tyvek suit and a face mask due to all the rodent scat in the attic.
+It was pretty gross, and the suit and mask were pretty hot.
+So, I made sure to do it first thing in the morning before the attic had a chance to warm up.

 Q: What if you had found bats in the adobe?